 Families and friends of FA™ members often struggle to understand food addiction and FA™’s program of recovery.
 For instance, they often ask, “Why do you need to keep going to meetings even after you’ve reached your goal weight?”
 Stories in this pamphlet explain this and other mysteries for the people who share our lives.

 We begin our recovery from food addiction with the guidance of a qualified sponsor, and as we get on our feet, we begin to sponsor others.
 This act of passing on what we have been given is the spiritual principle behind the recovery process, but it can be daunting at first.
 This pamphlet offers some thoughts and help for beginning sponsors as well as inspiration for those who have been around awhile.

-Reaching the Suffering Food Addict -- This describes the purpose of Seventh Tradition funds, how they are used, why we give, the spiritual principles used for FA finances, and guidelines about handling donations.
-ORDER READ
+This pamphlet describes the purpose of Seventh Tradition funds, the spiritual principles used for FA™ finances, and guidelines for meetings about handling donations.